 The Utilization Approach

-Erickson believed that healing for psychological problems lay within an individual's unconscious mind.
-His "utilization approach" focused on developing a rapport with the subject so that he could communicate with his or her unconscious.
-Once he had developed an understanding of an individual's unconscious mind, he would tailor his language in order to surprise and challenge it, helping it to find solutions and to heal.
-This was a direct contrast to Freud, who believed that the unconscious mind was negative and harmful.
+Erickson believed that the possibility of healing psychological conditions lay within an individual's unconscious mind.
+His "utilization approach" focused on developing a rapport with the subject so that he could communicate with their unconscious.
+Once he had developed an understanding of an individual's unconscious mind, he tended to tailor his language to surprise and challenge it, helping it find solutions and heal.

-Erickson's legendary handshake was used to put subjects into a deep trance.
-The power of the handshake was the interruption of an expected social behavior.
-The sensation of surprise disrupts the unconscious mind, leaving it open to suggestion and to change.
+Erickson's legendary handshake was one of his most famous therapeutic techniques used as a form of trance induction to encourage patients into altered states of the unconscious.
+The power of the handshake was the interruption of expected social behavior.
+The sensation of surprise can disrupt the unconscious mind, leaving it open to suggestions and change.

 Variations of the Ericksonian handshake are still used in hypnotherapy today.